obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Lists.md

 ### Suggestions

-For machine generated text, e.g. lists of plugins and themes in People pages, make the python code sort these lists by plugin/theme name.
+**Agreed**: For machine generated text, e.g. lists of plugins and themes in People pages, make the python code sort these lists by plugin/theme name.

-For human-edited lists, e.g. categories:

-Introduce a standard delimiter to mark lists that should be sorted by the text the link, case-insensitively, e.g.
+**Rejected**: For human-edited lists, e.g. categories: Introduce standard comment delimiters to mark lists that should be sorted by the text the link, case-insensitively, e.g.

 ```markdown
 ## Plugins in this category